Tractability Frontier of Data Complexity in Team Semantics: Conclusion

 \section{Conclusion}

-We have studied the tractability/intractability frontier of data complexity of both quantifier-free and quantified dependence and independence logic formulas.
+On this paper we have studied the tractability/intractability frontier of data complexity of both quantifier-free and quantified dependence, independence, and inclusion logic formulas.
 Furthermore, we defined a novel translation of inclusion logic formulas into dual-Horn propositional formulas, and used it to show that the data-complexity of inclusion logic is in PTIME.
-It is an interesting open question whether the translation of Proposition 16 can be generalized to hold for some interesting extensions of $\FO\subseteq$ by further dependency atoms.
+In a paper under preparation we shall consider similar questions for quantifier-free formulas containing, in addition to dependence and independence atoms, also so-called anonymity atoms.
+Although our results shed light on the tractability/intractability frontiers studied in this article, many open questions related to the data-complexity of quantifier-free independence logic formulas remain.
+The general goal is to find fragments where we can prove PTIME/NP-complete dichotomy results.
+Our results on disjunctions of independence atoms show that the data-complexity question is more complex than merely the length of the disjunction, as is the case with dependence atoms.
+In a different direction, it is an open question whether Theorem 13 holds under the strict semantics.